tatusl/tatusl.dev/content/about.md

 draft: false
 ---

 Hello, and welcome.
-My name is Tatu Seppä-Lassila
+My name is Tatu Seppä-Lassila.
+You have reached my tech blog.